 We have been told that we are breaking the law by releasing a few guineafowl with our pheasant poults.
 Is this correct?
 We don’t shoot them, but use them as guards to warn of foxes.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.GUINEAFOWL

 David Tomlinson